-Finance Minister Tito Mboweni delivered his maiden budget speech on Wednesday 20 February.
-In this document we highlight some of the 2019 Budget tax proposals that may impact investors.
-These changes come into effect on 1 March 2019.
+Finance Minister Tito Mboweni delivered the Budget speech on Wednesday, 26 February.
+Below we highlight some of the 2020 Budget tax proposals that may impact investors.
+These changes come into effect on 1 March 2020, unless otherwise indicated.

 What were the key changes?